MakeSchool-Tutorials/App-Store-Dataset-Tutorial/P01-Checking-Out-Our-Data/content.md

 df = df.drop("currency", axis="columns")
 ```

+> NOTE: Build story around this with introductory question.

 In the last few cells, ever take a look at that 'size_bytes' column?

 Pretty nasty, huh?

-In fact, on our .describe( ) cell above, we see that most data contains 'size_bytes' attributes ranging in the millions.
+In fact, on our `.describe( )` cell above, we see that most data contains 'size_bytes' attributes ranging in the millions.

 Well, in the real world, we call those Megabytes and can do some quick reformatting to our DataFrame to clean that up a little.

+> NOTE: Replace lambda with better (more Pythonic) operation.

 ```py
 df["size_Mb"] = df["size_bytes"].apply(lambda num: np.around(num / 1000000, decimals=2))
 df.drop("size_bytes", axis="columns", inplace=True)
 ```

+> NOTE: Place up near slicing.

 Before we go any further, let's take a quick peek at the top of our DataFrame to check the data for any other obvious red flags.